robertritchie9999/College-Recruitment-Improvement-Study/README.md

 Disaggregation of Data

 	Insights
-		- Of woman that are enrolled as a computing majors at CCM, about 87% said they did not receive any information, or did not recall receiving any information about computing programs from CCM advisors/counselors.
+		- Of women that are enrolled as a computing majors at CCM...
+1. About 87% said they did not receive any information, or 			did not recall receiving any information about 				computing programs from CCM advisors/counselors.
+		   2. About 87% said they did not receive any information 			about computing programs via CCM Workforce Development.